LucyellenSilva/Game_js/README.md

 Game with javascript

-click the ball and she fades away
+click on the ball and it fades away

 https://lucyellensilva.github.io/Game_js/